 « What I really want in the end is to make people happy. » This is why we like Derek so much; we see much generosity and simplicity in a great man and his ‘public house’.
 Maison Publique is open from Wednesday to Sunday, 6pm onwards and for brunch from 10:30am to 2pm on weekends.

 Bar Henrietta : Mile-End’s neighbourhood (& beyond) bar

 Bar Henrietta is a great neighbourhood bar to go for a drink and have a bite to eat.
-This setting is one of our favourite bars and favourite places to […]
+This setting is one of our favourite bars, favourite spots for a […]